CHILDREN’S PICTURE BOOK ILLUSTRATION

 Double page illustration and/or design $200-300 USD

-**A standard children’s book usually has 32 pages plus end papers and a front and back cover.
-Most of my clients usually spend between $3500-6500.
+**A standard children’s book usually has 32 interior pages, plus end papers, and a front and back cover.
+Most of my clients usually spend between $3500-$4800 for a 32-page book.
 Prices may vary below or above these figures depending on if royalties will be taken or based on the complexity of the project, the detail required for each illustration, and other factors.
 However, for my signature style and complexity you see in my portfolio on this website, this gives you an idea of my fees.
 I can also work with you to create a payment plan that is economical for both parties with payments spread out over several months.

 1. Creative Brief